why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 root          | /
 ```

-To show this configuration, we is by default the current user's configuration:
+To show this configuration, which is by default the current user's configuration:

 `$  sudo snapper -c root get-config`